markjamesm/BaseballSharp/README.md

 The solution contains two projects:

 * MLBSharp - The MLB Stats API wrapper library.
-* MLBSharp Cli - A command line app which contains an example implementation of MLB Sharp's features.
+* MLBSharp Cli - Command line app which contains an example implementation of MLB Sharp's features.

 ## Documentation

-Coming soon.
+Visit the (documentation page) for a guide.

+## Planned

+* Continue implementing API endpoints and helper functions.
+* Develop MLBSharp CLI example to showcase usage.
+* Setup and create documentation with DocFX.

 ## Copyright Notice